Robert Westerholt: Within Temptation

 After leaving The Circle, Westerholt began writing more music for a new musical project with his girlfriend, Sharon den Adel.
 Westerholt sent demo versions of their songs 'Enter' and 'Candles' to former Voyage bandmate Jeroen van Veen, who then left Voyage to join Westerholt's project, along with Michiel Papenhove.
 Their first drummer was Richard Willemse, who left and was replaced with Dennis Leeflang, with whom Within Temptation recorded their first demo.
 He left soon afterward and was replaced with Ivar de Graaf.
 Westerholt recalls that "we always had a little bit of a drummer problem, leaving and coming back again...".
 By 1997, their line-up had been completed, with Sharon (vocals), Westerholt (guitars and vocals), Westerholt's brother Martijn (keyboards), Jeroen (bass), Michiel (guitar) and Ivar (drums).

 In the same year, Within Temptation were signed to DSFA Records and released their debut album, Enter.

 As of 2011, Westerholt has stepped down from touring with Within Temptation in order to take care of his and Den Adel's children.
 He is still a recording band member, however, and will focus on songwriting and production.
 Stefan Helleblad, who has been working behind the scenes with the band, is his live stand-in.

 Other appearances

 In 1998, he had a small singing part as Death (along with George Oosthoek of Orphanage) on the Ayreon rock opera "Into the Electric Castle", on which Sharon den Adel played one of the main characters.

 Personal life

 Westerholt and Sharon den Adel became parents to Eva Luna on 7 December 2005 and Robin Aiden on 1 June 2009.
 The birth of their son, Logan Arwin, was announced on 31 March 2011.

+Westerholt and den Adel eventually married in 2018.